mongodb/docs-meta/source/style-guide/includes/terms/s.rst

      *self-explanatory*, are hyphenated.

    self-managed
-     Use to describe deployments that are not hosted on MongoDB Atlas.
+     Use this term to describe deployments that are not hosted on MongoDB Atlas.
 Self-managed deployments include deployments that are hosted on-premises as well as non-Atlas environments like AWS.

    serious
      Use *serious* instead of the more negative terms *bad*,